kwehage/greenscreen-framework/README.md

 The benchmark scores computed by this module do not constitute comprehensive GreenScreen assessments.
 In addition to a benchmark score, a comprehensive GreenScreen assessment contains a detailed report and verification by a GreenScreen licensed profiler.
 Furthermore, a comprehensive GreenScreen assessment is carried out on the basis of hazard endpoints spanning most, if not all, of the eighteen categories described in the GreenScreen for Safer chemicals methodology.

 In this module's current state of development, a benchmark score is computed only on the basis of data imported from the hazard endpoint data sources listed above.
 Therefore, any benchmark scores computed by the module must be considered *provisional* in nature, as appending additional hazard endpoint data may result in a lower (more hazardous) overall benchmark score.

-Nonetheless, the module is particularly effective to identify *Benchmark 1, Avoid: Chemical of High Concern* chemicals, which are reported as *LT-1: Benchmark 1* or *LT-P1: Possible Benchmark 1*, depending on the source of the hazard endpoint that resulted in a provisional Benchmark 1 assessment.
-All other *provisional*
+Nonetheless, the module is effective to identify *Benchmark 1, Avoid: Chemical of High Concern* chemicals, which, according the GreenScreen ListTranslator v1.2 method, are reported as *LT-1: Benchmark 1* or *LT-P1: Possible Benchmark 1* scores, depending on the source of the hazard endpoint that resulted in a provisional Benchmark 1 assessment.
+All other *provisional* scores are reported as *LT-U: Unspecified Benchmark*.

-At present
-this Python module imports data from , any Benchmark scores computed by the module must be considered *provisional* in nature

-The code is used to automatically translate data to GreenScreen format and perform a GreenScreen benchmark assessment.
-The translation from GHS classification to GreenScreen hazard classification is performed using the GreenScreen List Translator v1.2.
-The entire benchmarking process, including the initial import of data from the GHS Japan country list, translation to GreenScreen representation, and performing an overall benchmark score, is completely computer automated.
-The resulting data is exported in a JavaScript Object Notation (JSON) file format and is suitable to be uploaded to a document storage system or relational database for later retrieval.

-from
+## Recommendations for usage

-Please register with the nonprofit group, Clean Production Action, to receive specific details on the benchmarking and translation methodology. http://www.greenscreenchemicals.org/method/?/Greenscreen.php
+Before using the module, it is recommended to register with the nonprofit group, Clean Production Action, to receive specific details on performing GreenScreen assessments and to familiarize yourself with the benchmarking and translation process. http://www.greenscreenchemicals.org/method/?/Greenscreen.php

+As discussed above, as the results of the automated benchmarking process do not constitute official, comprehensive assessments, the overall assessment should be reported to a general audience as one of the following:

+-   LT-1: Benchmark 1
+-   LT-P1: Possible Benchmark 1
+-   LT-U: Unspecified Benchmark

+During the benchmarking process, a *provisional* benchmark score is computed and stored in the data structure.
+The possible *provisional* benchmark scores are listed below:

+-   *Provisional* Benchmark 1, Avoid: Chemical of High Concern
+-   *Provisional* Benchmark 2, Use: But Search for Safer Substitutes
+-   *Provisional* Benchmark 3, Use: But Still Opportunity for Improvement
+-   *Provisional* Benchmark 4, Prefer - Safer Chemical
+-   *Provisional* Benchmark U, Unknown

+The provisional scores should not be reported to a general audience, but are recorded during the benchmarking process for their value to GreenScreen practitioners.
+For example, once a licensed profiler deems that sufficient hazard endpoint data has been appended for a given chemical and a corresponding report has been generated, a provisional score *could* later be reported as a comprehensive score.

+# Installation

 After cloning the project, install the Python module to your system path: